-When thinking about how to protect and preserve natural products in summer, we usually think of preservatives.
-In the healthy beauty realm, this has become somewhat of a taboo term, bringing to mind ingredients like parabens.
-And for the most part, that’s for good reason: Parabens (which are actually a category of preservatives, containing differentiations of the synthetic chemical) have been linked to endocrine disruption, cancer, developmental and reproductive toxicity.
+We usually think of preservatives when considering how to protect and preserve natural products in summer.
+But, unfortunately, this has become somewhat of a taboo term in the healthy beauty realm, bringing to mind ingredients like parabens.
+And for the most part, that’s for a good reason: Parabens (a preservative containing differentiations of the synthetic chemical) have been linked to endocrine disruption, cancer, and developmental and reproductive toxicity.

-When that’s the risk, why would you want them in your personal care products?
+Why would you want that in your personal care products when that’s the risk?

-One of the best parts about cosmetics that are healthy and natural is that they don’t contain these potentially hazardous synthetic preservatives that can interrupt our bodies’ normal functioning.
+One of the best parts about healthy and natural cosmetics is that they don’t contain these potentially hazardous synthetic preservatives that can interrupt our bodies’ normal functioning.

-But that leads us to the inevitable question: If our products are preservative-free (or only contain natural preservatives like vitamin E, grapefruit seed extract or essential oils), how do we keep them fresh and safe for use?
+But that leads us to the inevitable question: If our products are preservative-free (or only contain natural preservatives like vitamin E, grapefruit seed extract, or essential oils), how do we keep them fresh and safe?

-Many natural products, if not properly stored, can lead to spoilage and bacteria growth.
-This is completely normal—it’s like if you leave a fresh loaf of bread out on your counter for a little too long and mold begins to grow.
+If not properly stored, many natural products can lead to spoilage and bacteria growth.
+This is entirely normal—if you leave a fresh loaf of bread out on your counter for too long,d begins to grow.

-Healthy, natural bath and body products are made from fresh ingredients that have a shelf life.
-Their freshness increases their potency and it also requires a couple smart steps to keep them from going bad, especially during hot summer weather.
+Healthy, natural bath and body products are made from fresh ingredients with a shelf life.
+Their freshness increases their potency and requires a few intelligent steps to keep them from going bad, especially during hot summer weather.

 Be Mindful of Storage

-All year round, natural products need to be stored in a cool, dry location where the temperature doesn’t change repeatedly or drastically (so keep them out of the shower, unless you use them up quickly!)
+All year round, natural products must be stored in an excellent, dry location where the temperature doesn’t change repeatedly or drastically (so keep them out of the shower unless you use them quickly!)
 This helps reduce the likelihood of fresh ingredients spoiling or getting contaminated.

-In the summer, storing products in the fridge not only extends their life, but also gives you a cooling sensation upon application.
-We do not recommend storing our tubes of coconut oil in the fridge as the oil will become very hard.
+In the summer, storing products in the fridge extends their life and gives you a cooling sensation upon application.
+However, we do not recommend storing our tubes of coconut oil in the fridge as the oil will become very hard.

-However, if your coconut oil is liquid and you prefer a lotion-like consistency, you can leave your coconut oil in the fridge for a short period of time.
+However, if your coconut oil is liquid and you prefer a lotion-like consistency, you can leave your coconut oil in the fridge for a short period.

 Check Your Hands

 Healthy products are more prone to latch onto bacteria on your hands.
-To help prevent that, wash and dry your hands thoroughly right before use OR use a clean metal or wooden spoon to dip into your product before lathering on your body.
+To help prevent that, wash and dry your hands thoroughly, or use a clean metal or wooden spoon to dip into your product before slathering it on your body.

 Avoid the Light

-Direct sunlight, UV rays and artificial light can impact your natural products, breaking down their consistency and creating heat in their containers, both of which can encourage bacteria growth.
+Direct sunlight, UV rays, and artificial light can impact your natural products, breaking down their consistency and creating heat in their containers, encouraging bacteria growth.
 Store your products in a dark location, and close their caps tightly when you’re done applying.

 Final Thoughts on How to Protect and Preserve Natural Products in Summer

-It’s really that simple: Follow these three steps and your natural, healthy products will stay fresh all summer long!
+It’s really that simple: Follow these three steps, and your natural, healthy products will stay fresh all summer!